PowerBI/getting-started-for-dotnet/README.md

 ###  Power BI sample extension methods ###
 Power BI uses JSON to transmit data objects between a client and the Power BI service.
 JSON is a text string that represents a collection of objects.
 The Power BI Getting Started Sample uses several extension methods that make using JSON with Power BI API really easy.
 To learn more about the Power BI sample extension methods, see JSONBuilder.cs in the sample source code.
-For more information about Power BI JSON, see [Introduction to Power BI Data Push (Preview)][2].
+For more information about Power BI JSON, see [Introduction to Power BI Data Push (Preview](Introduction+to+Power+BI+REST+API+(Preview).md).

-**ToJsonSchema**

-    object.ToJsonSchema() - Returns Power BI JSON schema from a .NET class
+object.ToJsonSchema(string) - Returns Power BI JSON schema from a .NET class.

 	public class jsonExample
     {
         public string Name { get; set; }